 A full list of extenuating circumstances is available on the federal student aid website.

-The interest rate on Direct Parents PLUS loans is 7.6% for all new loans disbursed after July 1, 2019, and that rate is fixed for the life of the loan.
+The current interest rate on Direct Parents PLUS loans is 7.6%, and that rate is fixed for the life of the loan.
 There’s also an origination fee on all new loans.
-The fee is 4.248% for loans disbursed after Oct.
-1, 2019.
+The current fee is 4.248%.
 The fee amount is taken out in addition to the original loan amount and added to the balance, where it will also accrue interest.

 Graduate PLUS Loans